Team: Suzanne Choi, Zahin Ali, Jeffrey Chou, Angela Wang

 Storyboarding + Speed-dating

-Based on pain points and creative ideas emerged in the generative research, we went through three sets of design iterations involving six paper storyboards and one "video storyboard".
+Based on pain points and creative ideas emerged in the participatory workshop, we went through three sets of design iterations involving six paper storyboards and one "video storyboard".

-The video storyboard was most useful in helping medical students envision and critique the concept during speed-dating.
+The video storyboard was useful in helping medical students envision and critique the concept during speed-dating.
 The feedback became much more concrete and actionable.
+We then extracted pros and cons of each concept to iterate on our ideas.

 For our design system, we decided to portray friendliness and trustworthiness with blue accent color and sans serif typeface (aperçu pro).
 We named our project Ora for that it is short of "oral" .